 Adjusting or disabling directory cleaning

-You can adjust or disable server directory cleaning for the jobs, output, and system directories using ArcGIS Server Manager or ArcGIS Desktop.
+You can adjust or disable server directory cleaning for the jobs, output, and system directories using ArcGIS Server Manager or ArcGIS for Desktop.
 For full instructions, see the following:

 Accessing server directories through a virtual path, or URL